-The best places to eat in Montreal range from bagel shops to fine dining restaurants.
+Montreal's best places to eat range from bagel shops to fine dining restaurants.

 I first visited Montreal for a long weekend in the spring of 2016 out of sheer curiosity.

 The weather was gorgeous, flowers were in bloom, and locals were out in force enjoying picnics and drum circles in the parks.

 I became enamored with the street mural scene.
 I couldn't take a 30-square-foot wall home, but I did buy a colorful, abstract painting in one of the art galleries.

 I've organized them by the time of day, from breakfast food to late-night poutine.

 Anthony Bourdain featured many of these places to eat in Montreal on his shows over the years.

 "This is a great country because of this city.
 Without Montreal, Canada would be hopeless.
 It's where the cool kids hang."Anthony Bourdain, Montreal episode of The Layover (2011)